 When you’re working on a product, it’s important to have a clear vision of what you want the product to be.
 This is especially true for product teams – without a clear vision, it can be difficult to agree on priorities and make decisions.
 That’s why every team should have a product vision statement.
-In this blog post, i’ll explain what a product vision statement is and how to write one that inspires your team!
+In this blog post, i’ll explain what a product vision statement is, how writing a product vision statement can be broken down into four key components and some product vision examples to get ideas and inspiration for you and your team!

 Table of content: